New-Branch-Ltd/MultiSelectComponentBlogpost/ARTICLE.md

 # Revolutionizing User Interaction: Unveiling the Power of a Multi-Interval Selector Component

 ## Introduction
-In the ever-evolving landscape of user interface design, crafting intuitive and efficient components is paramount to delivering a seamless user experience.
+In the ever-evolving landscape of user interface design, crafting intuitive and efficient components is important to delivering a good user experience.

-In this article, we delve into the specifics of developing this kind of component using React and exploring its capabilities.
+In this article, we delve into the basics of developing this kind of component using React and exploring its capabilities.
 Some of the use cases are: Selecting parts of audio recording to be edited by audio manipulation software, selecting parts of a video to be cut or more generally selecting multiple intervals of some data to operate on.

 Current implementation is going to be rather simple.
 We will have a container where we render the multi-interval selector.
 We will have the ability to create a new interval by double clicking on an empty space.
 We will also have an `X` button to delete an interval.
 Each interval will have handles to hold and drag.
 We will also add some logic for collission detection so that the intervals don't overlap.
-The final component will look something like that.
+The final component will look something like this.

 ![multi-interval](/public/after-remove.png)